envoyproxy/nighthawk/README.md

 Where:

---uniform-distributed-jitter-range <uint32_t>
+--jitter-uniform <duration>
-Add uniformly distributed request-release timing jitter in nanoseconds. (default: 0).
+Add uniformly distributed absolute request-release timing jitter.
+For example, to add 10 microseconds of jitter, specify .00001setc.
+Default is empty.

 --open-loop
 Enable open loop mode.
 When enabled, the benchmark client will not